 Step One: Figure out the Essentials

-One the Weekly Essentials printable, write down everything you need to accomplish during the week.
+On the Weekly Essentials printable (free downloadable planner here), write down everything you need to accomplish during the week.
 This is your brainstorming page.
 Write down chores, meals to be made, phone calls to make, appointments (if there are any that haven’t been canceled), school goals, etc. Got that done?
 Perfect.
 Take a deep breath.

 Now each night you will do the same with the Daily Essentials page.
 You will wake up in the morning with a plan and that alone helps most people feel more peaceful.